 What species do the target mosquitoes typically interact with in the environment?

-May the LM mosquitoes have an adverse effect on other interacting organisms?
+May the LMMs have an adverse effect on other interacting organisms?

 Gene Flow

 Rationale:

 Gene flow in regard to biosafety refers to the transfer of transgenes or modified genetic elements from the LMO to non-modified organisms.
 It can occur via cross-hybridization or independent movement of the transgenes or genetic elements.
 Whether gene flow occurs and what adverse effects it might have depend on various factors such as the LM technology used, the trait or traits carried by the mosquitoes, the receiving environment, etc.